imattau/nostr-community-conventions/README.md

 - De-facto (adopted) authority

 ##### Implementation note

 Clients should avoid treating any single signal as absolute.
 Where succession is absent, clients should default to user trust signals (follows, curated lists) and visible adoption indicators.

+## Appendix D – Endorsement Signals (Non-Normative)

+This appendix defines an optional, explicit signal for expressing support, adoption, or implementation of an NCC.

+Endorsement events make **community adoption legible**, without creating authority, approval, or enforcement.

+---

+## Purpose

+Endorsement events allow authors, client developers, and users to publicly state support for a specific NCC document.

+They are intended to:

+- Make adoption visible and queryable
+- Distinguish interest from implementation
+- Support de-facto authority resolution when succession is absent
+- Improve transparency around ecosystem behaviour

+Endorsement does **not** imply authority, approval, or correctness.

+---

+## Event Kind

+- **NCC Endorsement Record:** `kind:30052`

+This kind is reserved by convention for NCC endorsement signalling and may be reassigned if conflicts emerge.

+---

+## Required Tags

+- `["d","ncc-XX"]`
+  - The NCC identifier being endorsed.
+- `["endorses","event:<event_id>"]`
+  - References the specific NCC document event (kind:30050) being endorsed.

+Endorsements SHOULD reference a concrete NCC document, not just an identifier.

+---

+## Optional Tags

+- `["role","author"]`
+- `["role","client"]`
+- `["role","user"]`
+  - Indicates the perspective of the endorser.
+- `["implementation","<client-name-or-url>"]`
+  - Indicates an implementation or planned implementation.
+- `["note","<short-text>"]`
+  - Brief rationale or context.
+- `["t","<topic>"]` (repeatable)

+These tags are informational only and carry no inherent weight.

+---

+## Content

+- Content SHOULD be short and human-readable.
+- Examples:
+  - “Implemented in Client X”
+  - “Endorsed for personal journaling use”
+  - “Using this convention internally”

+Clients MAY ignore content entirely.

+---

+## Semantics

+An endorsement event represents a **signed statement of support**.

+It:

+- Does not supersede any NCC
+- Does not establish stewardship
+- Does not override succession
+- Does not bind other clients or users

+Multiple endorsements may coexist, including endorsements of competing NCCs.

+---

+## Client Guidance

+Clients MAY:

+- Surface endorsement counts or summaries
+- Weight endorsements using local trust graphs
+- Distinguish endorsements by role (author, client, user)
+- Use endorsements as adoption signals in de-facto authority resolution

+Clients MUST NOT:

+- Treat endorsements as approval or certification
+- Require endorsements for visibility or usage
+- Block or suppress unendorsed NCCs

+Endorsements are signals, not votes.

+---

+## Interaction with Succession and Adoption

+- Succession records remain the clearest signal of steward acknowledgement.
+- Endorsements provide evidence of adoption when succession is absent or contested.
+- High adoption via endorsements MAY inform de-facto authority, but does not mandate it.

+Endorsements improve clarity; they do not confer control.

+---

+## Design Rationale

+This approach:

+- Avoids introducing governance or voting systems
+- Leverages existing Nostr trust and follow graphs
+- Makes ecosystem behaviour observable
+- Preserves permissionless participation

+If endorsements are ignored, nothing breaks.

+---

+## Status

+Endorsement signalling is optional and experimental.

+Clients and users are encouraged to treat endorsements as **context**, not authority.